Mittelschüler-Kartellverband: Principles

-The fraternities of the Cartellverband historically do not practise academic fencing (Mensur) because it was forbidden by the Roman Catholic Church.
-The fraternities only accept men into the organisation.
+The fraternities of the Cartellverband historically do not practice academic fencing (Mensur) because it was forbidden by the Roman Catholic Church.
+The fraternities only accept men into the organization.

 Relations

-The MKV itself is member of the Europäischer Kartellverband (EKV), a European umbrella organisation.
-The MKV has friendly relations with other umbrella organisations that are members of the Europäischer Kartellverband (EKV), especially with the Cartellverband der katholisch österreichischen Studentenverbindungen (ÖCV).
+The MKV itself is a member of the Europäischer Kartellverband (EKV), a European umbrella organization.
+The MKV has friendly relations with other umbrella organizations that are members of the Europäischer Kartellverband (EKV), especially with the Cartellverband der katholisch österreichischen Studentenverbindungen (ÖCV).